-In 2015 Australia produced 6689 tonnes of Uranium.
-It is the world's third-ranking producer, behind Kazakhstan and Canada.
+Australia has 1,780,800 metric tonnes of uranium reserves.
 Australia's uranium has been mined since 1954, and three mines are currently operating, Ranger, Olympic Dam, and Four Mile.
 While Australia has the largest reserves opposition to uranium mining has been substantial in Australia.
 Which has significantly constrained exports as it has been a major part of Australian political landscape due to the environmental impacts.

 Uranium in Canada

 Canada was the world's largest uranium producer for many years, accounting for 22% of world output at the time, but in 2009 was overtaken by Kazakhstan.
 For the record, the McArthur River Mine in Canada is said to be the most productive uranium-producing mine in the world.
 As statistics prove, Canada produced nearly 9,331 tonnes of uranium in 2013.
 Most of the country’s reserves are found in the Athabasca Basin of Northern Saskatchewan, with Canada’s deposits known to have been graded 10 to 100 times greater than the average grade of deposits mined in different parts of the world.

 Kazakhstan’s National Mining Company